Charles the Bold: Early life

 In 1449, the wealthy city of Ghent rebelled against Burgundian rule in response to new taxes on salt.
-Charles took part in the fighting; however, to keep him out of danger, Philip the Good falsely told Charles that his mother Isabella was seriously ill in Lille.
+Charles took part in the fighting, but Philip the Good, wishing to keep him out of danger, sent him to Lille with the false news that his mother Isabella was seriously ill.
 Charles left shortly before the decisive Battle of Gavere in 1453.
-In Lille, his mother honoured him with a feast, and to everyone's surprise, encouraged him to return to the battlefield and fight for his inheritance.
-By that time, Philip the Good had won the battle and defeated the rebellious burghers.
+In Lille, his mother honoured him with a feast and encouraged him to return to the battlefield and fight for his inheritance.
+By then, Philip had already defeated the rebellious burghers at Gavere.

-Charles remained a widower for eight years until he married Isabella of Bourbon in 1454.
-Isabella was the daughter of Agnes of Burgundy, and was Philip the Good's niece.
-Her father, Charles I, Duke of Bourbon, sent her as a child to the Burgundian court as a ward of Isabella of Portugal.
-A shy and pliant young woman, Isabella was adored by Philip the Good, who saw an opportunity to renew the Treaty of Arras (which had been debased by Charles VII's threatening actions towards Burgundy) by marrying a Bourbon to his son.
-Charles was not aware of his father's intention until the night before his marriage on 31 October; he did not resist the match.
-With his marriage, the town of Chinon was incorporated into Philip the Good's realm, as part of Isabella's dowry.
+Charles remained a widower for eight years before marrying Isabella of Bourbon on 30 October 1454.
+Isabella, the daughter of Agnes of Burgundy and Charles I, Duke of Bourbon, was Philip the Good's niece.
+Her father had sent her as a child to the Burgundian court as a ward of Isabella of Portugal.
+A shy and pliant young woman, she was adored by Philip, who saw the match as an opportunity of renewing the Treaty of Arras after Charles VII's threatening actions towards Burgundy.
+Charles was not informed of his father's plan until the night before the wedding, but he did not resist the match.
+As part of Isabella's dowry, the town of Chinon was incorporated into Philip's realm.